qiuosier/langchain-oracle/libs/oci/README.md

 llm.invoke("Sing a ballad of LangChain.")
 ```

+### OCI Data Science

-You may also instantiate the model with the generic `ChatOCIModelDeployment` or framework specific class like `ChatOCIModelDeploymentVLLM`.
+You may also instantiate the OCI Data Science model with the generic `ChatOCIModelDeployment` or framework specific class like `ChatOCIModelDeploymentVLLM`.

 ```python
 from langchain_oci.chat_models import ChatOCIModelDeployment, ChatOCIModelDeploymentVLLM